abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

     #define EFI_REDFISH_INFORMATION_GUID \
         {0x16faa37e, 0x4b6a, 0x4891, {0x90, 0x28, 0x24, 0x2d, 0xe6, 0x5a, 0x3b, 0x70 }}
     #define EFI_REDFISH_INFORMATION_INDICATIONS         L"RedfishIndications"
     #define EFI_REDFISH_INFORMATION_FW_CREDENTIALS      L"RedfishFWCredentials"
     #define EFI_REDFISH_INFORMATION_OS_CREDENTIALS      L"RedfishOSCredentials"

 #### Related Definitions
     #define EFI_REDFISH_INDICATIONS_FW_CREDENTIALS      0x00000001
     #define EFI_REDFISH_INDICATIONS_OS_CREDENTIALS      0x00000002

 #### Description

 This GUID and these variable names are used when calling the UEFI Runtime Service `GetVariable()`.
-See UEFI specification for details on use of this interface.
+See the [UEFI Specification](#UEFISPEC) for details on use of this interface.
 As described below, the `SetVariable()` interface can be used to disable further access to the credential information.

 The variables defined in this section have the following attributes: